molamil/agent/README.md

 Usage
 -----

-Agent has a method for observing a function, an a method for ingnoring it.

 ### observe()

 Observes every time a given function or method is called, and attaches another function to be executed every time that happens.
 There are a number of arguments that can be passed to the observe function - the function signatures are as follows: